ABlaer/MOR-SM/README.md

          $  mv ALL_MOY_and_OPTI_2021_MAJ_till_31122020/* .

-3.       move relevent data files from their dir to the same directory
+3. move relevant data files from their dir to the same directory

          $  mv */fct*

-         and one last step
+4. and one more last step

-4.       $  rm -r FCTs_*
+         $  rm -r FCTs_*

-5. eventually your have got ~3800 files (start with fct) for the same events amount in Valle2021 directory
+5. eventually you have got ~3800 files (start with fct) for the same events amount in Valle2021 directory

 ### Dependencies